info-201a-wi22/final-project-starter-yohant2/docs/p01-proposal.md

 - Journalists and researchers who use this project.
 Politics who change policies depending on this project.

 ##### Indirect Stakeholders:
-    People who read the articles that referenced this project and people who live under policies that are inspired by this project.
+- People who read the articles that referenced this project and people who live under policies that are inspired by this project.

 #### Harms:
-  - In the process of searching and analyzing, we might end up finding the data that does not have a credible source.
-Our immature data analyzing skills might also conduct misinformation.
+In the process of searching and analyzing we might end up finding the data that does not have a credible source.Our immature data analyzing skills might also conduct misinformation.

 ##### Benefits:
    - We would be able to understand what causes climate change and how it affects different states in the U.S.